absolutely-sharad/-Backend-System-Design-Using-Queue/README.md

 - Replace `Sharad Singh Kushwaha` and `Backend-System-Design-Using-Queue` with your actual GitHub username and repository name.
 - Update `sharadsingh0203@gmail.com` with your email.
 - Modify the API endpoints section according to your implementation.

+## ☞ Conclusion

+This assignment aims to design and implement a robust and scalable backend system using a queue structure to manage requests from multiple users efficiently.
+The system ensures that all requests are processed sequentially and that the queue is empty once all requests are processed and all users disconnect.
+The implementation uses Node.js, RabbitMQ, PostgreSQL, Prometheus, and Grafana to achieve the objectives.